gainogalindo/rpst/README.md

 Copyright and attribution notices originating from jBPT remain applicable to the corresponding derived source code.

+## Notice

+This repository is **NOT** affiliated with, endorsed by, or maintained by the original jBPT project.

 For detailed information about the origin of the source code, retained components, authorship, and modifications made in this repository, see [NOTICE.md](NOTICE.md).